 - The parenting schedule, which will include details of how much time the child physically resides with each parent.
 This can be referred to as parenting time or physical custody

 - How the parents make important decisions for the child, which is called legal custody

 The court will always consider what is “in the best interest of the child” to make its decision.
 This means that the judge will focus on what is best for the child, not what is best for either parent.

-Note: If you want to change an existing child custody or visitation order, see Changing Your Child Custody or Visitation.
+Note: If you want to change an existing child custody or parenting time order, see Changing Your Child Custody or Parenting Time.

 Establishing Child Custody